JRIngram-NZ/Blueskies16/blueskiesJune16.md

 Kiwifruit is good but gives you the shits if taken in excess (n>4)

 ## Aim of the research
+Identify how many kiwifruit can be consumed before getting the squirts
 ## Proposed research
 ## References
+Ingram pers comm 2016 bitter experience